matijapiskorec/archlinux-usb/fish.md

 Paste the last thing you had copied: `Ctrl+y`

 Delete a word after the cursor: `Alt+d`
+Delete the last word of the line: `Ctrl w`

 Go to the beginning of the line: `Ctrl+a` or `Home`
 Go to the end of the line: `Ctrl+e` or `End`